MSc Data ScienceFind a programme

 18 August for home and EU applicants

-Due to very high demand, applications are now closed to students domiciled in China and are due to close on 22 January 2020 to students classified as overseas for fee purposes.
-The School continues to welcome applications from Home EU/UK applicants, that fulfil our admissions criteria to select a balanced student cohort.
+Due to very high demand, applications are now closed to students classified as overseas for fee purposes.
+The School continues to welcome applications from Home EU/UK applicants, that fulfil our admissions criteria, in order to select a balanced student cohort.
 As students from different regions tend to apply at different points in the application period, applications from some regions may close earlier in the year.

 REF 2014 results